PSPDFKit-labs/radar.apple.com/20825965 - CollectionViewGridLayout/Readme.md

 It’s unexpected that lay-outing changes as soon as one size has a non-uniform height, which I assume has to do with an internal optimization that calculates the frames faster for uniform-sized elements.

-This is still broken on iOS 9.3.2
+Tested on iOS 10 GM, still broken.